Elk are found primarily in the

-Elk are found in the Black Hills and on the prairie in Butte, Bennett and Gregory counties.
-South Dakota's present-day elk herd consists of over 6,000 Rocky Mountain elk.
+limited herds occupy prairie landscapes in Fall River, Meade, Butte, Bennett and Gregory counties.
+South Dakota's present-day elk herd, residing in the Black Hills, consists of over 6,000 Rocky Mountain elk.
 Only South Dakota residents are eligible to apply for and receive an elk license in South Dakota.

 Options for hunters include firearm and archery seasons both inside Custer State Park, and seasons in the Black Hills area outside the park.
 In addition, there are other areas outside the Black Hills where elk hunting opportunity exists.

 The application process for the elk seasons opens in mid-April with a late May deadline.

 You may apply for any and all seasons for which you are eligible; however for equitable distribution of licenses you will be limited to one elk license for the year.
 Licenses are drawn in sequence from season to season.